OITWPsupport/documentation/WooCommerce.md

 # Description

-Woocommerce (woocommerce.com) is a shopping cart plugin that allows site admins to create and sell products on a WordPress site.
+[Woocommerce](https://woocommerce.com/) is a shopping cart plugin that allows site admins to create and sell products on a WordPress site.
 Woocommerce is OIT’s only supported shopping cart.

 Woocommerce handles inventory and the user's shopping experience.
 Payment gateways, such as uPay and PayPal, process the payments.
 Woocommerce extensions are available to support various payment gateways.
 The university’s only approved payment gateway is Touchnet uPay.